kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 <h2>The complaints about performance</h2>
 To be fair, I can't 100% say that this is a "wrong" reason.
 Making apps as fast as possible is important as our dependency on mobile rises, and less JS makes them faster.

 But if that app has lots of interactive features, as many do, then a lib or framework may be needed to quickly build out these features.
-Thankfully, the JS community has developing lots of non-hacky best practices to increase performance for such use cases.
+Thankfully, the JS community has developed lots of non-hacky best practices to increase performance for such use cases.

 Most of these practices are built around the <a href="https://webpack.js.org/">webpack</a> build tool.
-With the ability to build out slim JS files for production and <a href="https://survivejs.com/webpack/building/code-splitting/">code-splitting</a>, webpack has become necessary tool for JavaScript app development.
+With its ability to build out slim JS files for production and <a href="https://survivejs.com/webpack/building/code-splitting/">code-splitting</a>, webpack has become necessary tool for JavaScript app development.

 Andrew Welch wrote <a href="https://nystudio107.com/blog/an-annotated-webpack-4-config-for-frontend-web-development">a ridiculously thorough article on setting up webpack.</a> Just like JS libraries and frameworks, webpack comes with a bit of a learning curve so it's worth a read.